symbol/symbol-docs/source/getting-started/first-application.rst

 .. csv-table::
     :header: "Property", "Value", "Description"
     :delim: ;
-    :widths: 20 20 60
+    :widths: 20 30 50

     Deadline; Default ; The maximum amount of time to include the transaction in the blockchain.
-    Recipient; SC7A4H-7CYCSH-4CP4XI-ZS4G2G-CDZ7JP-PR5FRG-2VBU; The recipient account address.
+    Recipient; SC7A4H...2VBU; The recipient account address.
-    Mosaics; 1 [7cdf3b117a3c40cc] (ticket); The array of mosaics to send.
+    Mosaics; [1 7cdf3b117a3c40cc]; The array of mosaics to send.
     Message; enjoy your ticket; The attached message.
     Network; MIJIN_TEST; The local network identifier.